Sweet flag

 • Increased mental alertness and creative thinking

 Several factors influence intensity.
-Properly dried root provides stronger effects than aged material.
+Freshly dried root provides stronger effects than aged material.
 An empty stomach often amplifies the experience, while recent meals can reduce intensity.
+Your environment and mindset also play a role.

 Start with small amounts to gauge your personal response.
 The root’s distinctive bitter flavor pairs well with milder smoking herbs like Verbascum thapsus or chamomile in custom blends.

 Individual reactions differ considerably.
 Some users feel primarily energized and focused, while others experience mainly calming effects.
-Your stress levels, time of day, and setting also shape the experience.
+Your stress levels, time of day, and setting shape the overall experience.
+Those seeking mental stimulation often prefer morning use, while evening sessions tend to emphasize the relaxing qualities.

 Always consult healthcare providers before use, especially with existing health conditions 1.